-How to get your child’s sleep back on track after the summer holiday break
+How to get your child’s sleep back on track after the summer holidays.

-Fear no more…..we have a great set of tips ready to help so your child is all prepared for their 1st day back at school.
+Fear no more…..we have a great set of sleep tips ready to help so your child is all prepped for their 1st day back at school.

 - At the same time wake them 15 minutes earlier every morning.